kohenm63/show-case/README.md

 Please note that any scripts or analysis provided in this repository are provided "as is" and without any warranty or guaranteed support.

-## Contribute
-We welcome contributions to this repository.
-Please read the CONTRIBUTING guide for more information.